When is Peak Flu Season?

 Influenza (flu) season in the United States occurs in the fall and winter.
 It specifically starts in October and can continue until as late as April.
-The impact of people infected with the flu varies every year and is also dependent on the amount of people who receive the vaccine.
+The impact of people infected with the flu varies every year and is also dependent on the number of people who receive the vaccine.

 |State||Flu Activity Level|

-|District of Columbia||Moderate|
+|District of Columbia||Insufficient Data|

-|New York City||Very High|
+|New York City||Minimal|

-Can I get the flu year round?
+Can I get the flu year-round?

 There are several possible reasons why flu season spikes in the winter: